danielburrell/steam4j/README.md

  - Ultra fast serialisation via Jackson - 700 nanoseconds per 2000 slot backpack.
  - Simplified access to the most common item attributes.
  - Compatible with services like mockable.io for easy testing.
+ - Built in retry logic (switched off by default)
+ - Limiter capabilities to comply with Steam's 100,000 calls per day limit (unlimited by default)

 ##Quickstart